 Ron Atkinson Shows His True Colors

-Formerly the Oxford United captain and Manchester United manager, Ron Atkinson had made a decent career out of being a TV analyst.
+Ron Atkinson, the former Oxford United captain and Manchester United manager, had made a decent career out of being a TV analyst.
 That is, until the day he revealed to the world that he's actually a massive racist.

 The postgame analysis of the Champions League clash between Chelsea and Atletico Madrid was focusing on the poor performance of the Chelsea defense, most notably Marcel Desailly.

 Believing his microphone to be off, Atkinson described Desailly as "what is known in some schools as a f****** lazy, thick n*****."
 Unfortunately for him, his microphone was live and his comments were broadcast around the world.